 There are those that knew life before ‘The Troubles’, those that lived through ‘The Troubles’, and those that have only known peace.

-There are those that are victims, and those that are perpetrators.
+There are those that are victims, and those that were perpetrators.

 There are those that have unyielding loyalty, and those that feel betrayed.